 Growing Minette Basil

 Minette basil is mature at 65 days from sowing.
 Seeds can be sown directly outside or started indoors.
-To start seed indoors, sow about 6-8 weeks prior to the last frost for your area.
+To start seed indoors, sow about six to eight weeks prior to the last frost for your area.
 If direct sowing, wait until the soil has warmed in the spring and then just lightly cover the seeds with soil.

-When the seedlings have two sets of true leaves, thin the plants to 8-10 inches (20-25 cm.) apart.
-Seeds germinate in 5-10 days.
+When the seedlings have two sets of true leaves, thin the plants to 8 to 10 inches (20-25 cm.) apart.
+Seeds germinate in five to ten days.
 Whether sowing directly into the garden or transplanting, Minette, like all basil, loves hot weather and plenty of sun, so select a site accordingly.
 Soil should be fertile, moist but well-drained.